cloudconfig/cloco-node-example/README.md

 ## Documentation

-The documentation for cloco is available on GitHub pages [https://cloudconfig.github.io/cloco-docs/](https://cloudconfig.github.io/cloco-docs/).
+The documentation for cloco is available at [http://docs.cloco.io](http://docs.cloco.io).

 ## Prerequisites
 The following global prerequisites must exist: